Dennis Nilsen: Childhood

-As Nilsen progressed into adolescence, he found life in Strichen increasingly stifling, with limited entertainment amenities or career opportunities.
-He respected his parents' efforts to provide and care for their children, but began to resent the fact that his family was poorer than most of his peers, with his mother and stepfather making no effort to better their lifestyles; thus, Nilsen seldom invited his friends to the family home.
-At the age of 14, he joined the Army Cadet Force, viewing the British Army as a potential avenue for escaping his rural origins.
+As Nilsen progressed into adolescence he found life in Strichen increasingly stifling, with limited entertainment amenities or career opportunities.
+He respected his parents' efforts to provide and care for their children but began to resent the fact that his family was poorer than most of his peers, with his mother and stepfather making no effort to better their lifestyles; therefore Nilsen seldom invited his friends to the family home.
+At the age of 14 he joined the Army Cadet Force, viewing the British Army as a potential avenue for escaping his rural origins.